grantcolley/tradeview/README.md

 ![Alt text](/README-images/dashboard_accounts.PNG?raw=true "Monitor Accounts in the Dashboard")

 ###### Monitoring Trade Servers
-You can view all configured [tradeservers](https://github.com/grantcolley/tradeserver) and whether they are active.
-An active [tradeserver](https://github.com/grantcolley/tradeserver) will show the strategies currently running on it, including each strategy's parameters and its active connections i.e. which users are monitoring the strategy.
+You can view all configured [TradeServer's](#tradeserver-aspnetcore-webhost) and whether they are active.
+An active [TradeServer](#tradeserver-aspnetcore-webhost) will show the strategies currently running on it, including each strategy's parameters and its active connections i.e. which users are monitoring the strategy.
 See [Running a Strategy](#running-a-strategy).

 ![Alt text](/README-images/dashboard_servers.PNG?raw=true "Monitor Trade Servers in the Dashboard")

 ## Running a Strategy
-Strategies are run on an instance of [tradeserver](#tradeserver-aspnetcore-webhost).
+Strategies are run on an instance of [TradeServer](#tradeserver-aspnetcore-webhost).

 ## Extending tradeview